Last updated : March 24, 2025

 The sample

-The collector looks for any suspicious behavior before and after the test.
-They note any observations on the CCF.
-When the driver returns the sample, the collector checks the temperature to ensure it’s within the limits.
+The collector is watchful for any suspicious behavior before and after the test.
+They note any observations they make on the CCF.
+When the driver returns the sample, the collector documents the temperature to ensure it’s within the limits.
 They also note the volume, coloring, and odor recording any abnormalities observed.
 If anything seems out of order, the sample may go to a more sophisticated facility for testing.

 The driver watches the collector pour their sample from the collection container into a specimen bottle.
 The collector seals the bottle with a strip.
 The driver, then, initials and dates it.
 The driver reads and signs a certification statement.
 They return to work and the sample heads to the lab.

 Only laboratories approved by the Substance Abuse and Mental Health Services Administration (SAMHSA) can process DOT drug tests.
-These laboratories undergo rigorous inspections and meet extremely high standards.
+These laboratories undergo rigorous inspections to maintain extremely high standards.

 When the sample arrives at the testing facility, it undergoes a simple test to determine if the result is positive or negative.
 A negative result completes the test.
 Positive results or those that raised a “red flag” for one reason or another undergo a second, more comprehensive test.
 This test determines the type of drug in the system and records the drug level found.